- Forrester was paid off by SAP to create a false TCO study that is inaccurate.

 “The study is commissioned by SAP and delivered by Forrester Consulting.
 It is not meant to be used as a competitive analysis.”

 Yes, and it shows.

 “Forrester makes no assumptions as to the potential cost savings that other organizations will receive.
 Forrester strongly advises that readers use their own estimates within the framework provided in the report to determine the appropriateness of an investment in SAP HANA.”

 This is a dodge.
 SAP directly used this study to declare that “HANA reduces TCO.”

 This study is paid for research, and it turned out to be false on every claim.
-For the study to be so inaccurate versus what we later found out about HANA, SAP would have had to have falsified the customer examples that were given to Forrester.
+The author of the study is not contradicting anything written by SAP.
+The claims are made by SAP and accepted by Forrester.
+For the study to be so inaccurate versus what we later found out about HANA, SAP would have falsified the customer examples given to Forrester.
 Forrester simply blindly accepted what SAP told them rather than performing analysis.

-This study demonstrates very clearly that if you pay Forrester, you can get the result that you want.
+This study clearly demonstrates that if you pay Forrester, you can get the result you want.